Ptosis in Everett, WA

 What is Ptosis?

-Ptosis is condition that results in a drooping of the upper eyelid that can restrict peripheral vision.
+Ptosis is a condition that results in a drooping of the upper eyelid that can restrict peripheral vision.
 The brow muscles usually become overactive to compensate for the droopy eyelid, which results in “tired” eyes.
-While it is often the result of aging, some people develop ptosis after eye surgery or an injury, and sometimes the condition is congenital.
+While it is often the result of aging, some people develop Ptosis after eye surgery or an injury, and sometimes the condition is congenital.

-Due to the fact that ptosis may be present due to serious causes, patients with this disorder should be checked by one of the medical professionals at Physicians Eye Clinic in Everett, WA to determine whether or not treatment is necessary, and if so, what kind of treatment would be best.
+Due to the fact that Ptosis may be present due to serious causes, patients with this disorder should be checked by one of the medical professionals at Physicians Eye Clinic in Everett, WA to determine whether or not treatment is necessary, and if so, what kind of treatment would be best.

 What are the Causes of Ptosis?